-Meghan Markle & Kate Middleton's First Solo Outing Together Will Be To Watch A Very Special Event
+Meghan Markle & Kate Middleton's First Solo Outing Already Sounds Like It'll Be So Much Fun

 Wimbledon's ladies singles final match on Saturday, July 14 is about to get a whole lot more royal, thanks to two special guests.
 As People reported, Meghan Markle and Kate Middleton will go on their first solo outing together during the Grand Slam event.
 So get ready for the Duchesses to take Wimbledon and cheer on Markle's good friend, Serena Williams, in the process.